pulumi/docs/content/registry/packages/azure/how-to-guides/classic-azure-ts-appservice-devops.md

 title: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps | TypeScript"
 h1: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps"
 linktitle: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps"
+meta_desc: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps how-to guide using ts"
 no_edit_this_page: true
 cloud: classic-azure
 language: ts